apache/skywalking-website/docs/README.md

   - header: Welcome Yuguang Zhao as a new committer
     content: Based on his continuous contributions, he has been accepted as a new committer.
     time: April 15th, 2019
-  - header: Transfer Docker Images to Apache Official Repository
-    content: According to Apache Software Foundation branding policy all docker images of Apache Skywalking should be transferred from skywalking to apache.
-    time: Feb 17th, 2019
 ---